HMS Berwick (F115)

-HMS Berwick was a Rothesay- or Type 12I-class anti-submarine frigate of the British Royal Navy.
+HMS Berwick was a Rothesay- or Type 12M-class anti-submarine frigate of the British Royal Navy.
 She was built by Harland & Wolff and launched on 15 December 1959.

 Design and construction

 The Rothesay class was an improved version of the Whitby-class anti-submarine frigate, with nine Rothesays ordered in the 1954–55 shipbuilding programme for the Royal Navy to supplement the six Whitbys.

 Berwick was 370 ft 0 in long overall and 360 ft 0 in between perpendiculars, with a beam of 41 ft 0 in and a draught of 13 ft 6 in.
 The Rothesays were powered by the same Y-100 machinery used by the Whitby-class.
 Two Babcock & Wilcox water-tube boilers fed steam at 550 psi and 850 F to two sets of geared steam turbines which drove two propeller shafts, fitted with large (2 ft diameter) slow-turning propellers.
 The machinery was rated at 30000 shp, giving a speed of 29.5 kn.
 Crew was about 212 officers and men.

 A twin 4.5-inch (113 mm) Mark 6 gun mount was fitted forward, with 350 rounds of ammunition carried.
 It was originally intended to fit a twin 40 mm L/70 Bofors anti-aircraft mount aft, but in 1957 it was decided to fit the Seacat anti-aircraft missile instead.
 Seacat was not yet ready, and Berwick was completed with a single L/60 40 mm Bofors mount aft as a temporary anti-aircraft armament.
 The design anti-submarine armament consisted of twelve 21-inch torpedo-tubes (eight fixed and two twin rotating mounts) for Mark 20E Bidder homing anti-submarine torpedoes, backed up by two Limbo anti-submarine mortars fitted aft.
 The Bidder homing torpedoes proved unsuccessful however, being too slow to catch modern submarines, and the torpedo tubes were soon removed.

 The ship was fitted with a Type 293Q surface/air search radar on the foremast, with a Type 277 height-finding radar on a short mast forward of the foremast.
 A Mark 6M fire control system (including a Type 275 radar) for the 4.5 inch guns was mounted above the ship's bridge, while a Type 974 navigation radar was also fitted.
 The ship's sonar fit consisted of Type 174 search, Type 170 fire control sonar for Limbo and a Type 162 sonar for classifying targets on the sea floor.

 Berwick was laid down at Harland & Wolff's Belfast shipyard on 16 June 1958, was launched on 15 December 1959 and completed on 1 June 1961.
+She was the tenth ship of that name to serve with the Royal Navy.